Resourcing

 Use PSA software to quickly monitor utilization rate rates for individuals, projects, and companies.

-It does this with the data submitted by employees on timesheets and your resource allocation plan, saving you time on manual calculations while still allowing you to keep an eye on your people's productivity.
+It does this with the data submitted by employees on timesheets and your resourcing plan, saving you time on manual calculations while still allowing you to keep an eye on your people's productivity.
 It also allows you to define individual targets for your people, which is useful for setting realistic expectations.

 Your leaders may have a lower goal because they handle tasks that don't generate income, such as managing their team members.
 However, these tasks are necessary for your business.
 In contrast, you might assign higher targets to junior employees, expecting them to spend most of their time on billable work.
 By using PSA software, you can optimize your utilization rate across all levels of your firm.